 Morgan’s Wonderland is truly a wonderful gem of San Antonio.
 It is the world’s first Ultra-Accessible theme park, catering to those with special needs, and is completely wheelchair-accessible.

 Morgan’s Wonderland is designed to be enjoyed by those with and without special needs.
-This truly makes it a place that everyone can enjoy and have a good time.
+This truly makes it a place where everyone can enjoy and have a good time.

-It is comprised of more than 25 attractions including rides, a sound garden, a sensory village, and several interactive theater options.
+It comprises more than 25 attractions, including rides, a sound garden, a sensory village, and several interactive theater options.

 Morgan’s Inspiration Island is the water park area of the theme park.
 It is mostly comprised of several splash pads.
-Each splash pad has water at different temperatures, so everyone can find a spot that is comfortable and fun for them.
+Each splash pad has water at different temperatures, so everyone can find a comfortable and fun spot.